sagemath/trac_to_gh/Issue 7963.md

 # Issue 7963: Downloading multiple worksheets does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7963

 Original creator: jason